 FRUIT TREES FOR LIFE In past centuries, over 10 million Africans were forcibly taken from their homes as slaves, many by our own country.
 Their free labour enabled western nations to develop beyond their competitors and become the richest nations in the world.
 At the same time, robbed of its work-force and its hope for the future, Africa sank further into poverty.
 Fruit Trees for Life is a project that seeks to redress that balance.
 Along the old slave routes and in the very same villages from which slaves were once taken, we aim to plant 1 million fruit trees.
+At the moment (June 2019) we have planted 44 orchards with a further 4 planned for this year.
 Fruit Trees for Life aims to

 - Give something back for all that we have taken from Africa